d3/d3-scale/README.md

 ### Quantize Scales

-Quantize scales are a variant of [linear scales](#linear) with a discrete rather than continuous range.
-The input domain is still continuous, and divided into uniform segments based on the number of values in (the cardinality of) the output range.
+Quantize scales are similar to [linear scales](#linear), except they use a discrete rather than continuous range.
+The input domain is still continuous, and divided into uniform segments based on the number of values in (*i.e.*, the cardinality of) the output range.
 Each range value *y* can be expressed as a quantized linear function of the domain value *x*: *y* = *m round(x)* + *b*.
 See [bl.ocks.org/4060606](http://bl.ocks.org/mbostock/4060606) for an example.

 <a name="quantize" href="#quantize">#</a> <b>quantize</b>()